Doctor Glass

 About

-For fans of deeply layered thrillers by Ruth Ware, Tana French, and Alex Michaelides comes the newest voice in psychological fiction.
+For fans of deeply layered thrillers by Ruth Ware, Tana French, and Alex Michaelides.

 Praise for this book